kedark19/BolltzTraP/README.md

 # BolltzTraP
 calculate the transport properties

-We will calculate transport properties of Silicon using Quantum espresso.
+We will calculate transport properties of Silicon using Quantum espresso and BoltzTraP.

 Here, we have an example of silicon to calculate transport properties.
 Path for psedo-potential files